Mixed Precision#

 How to enable Mixed Precision in Quark for ONNX?#

-Please refer to this link for more details about how to enable Mixed Precision in configuration of Quark for ONNX.
+For more details about how to enable Mixed Precision in the configuration of Quark for ONNX, refer to link.

 Layer Wise Mixed Precision#